Packaging

 Mock

-Mock creates a chroot of a RPM-based Linux distribution.
+Mock creates a container of a RPM-based Linux distribution.
 This allows for isolating build dependencies away from the host and building a RPM for more than one Linux distribution.
-Mock does not work within a container.
-Instead, use the standard rpmbuild -bb <SPEC_FILE> command to build a binary RPM from within a container.

 Install tools required to build RPMs.